jnand/cortland-guide/pages/hardware.md

 > The default PIN code is **`123456`** and **`12345678`** for the Admin PIN (aka PUK).
 The Reset Code (Management Key) can be up to 127 ASCII characters long.

-Set your PIV codes & key, _Saving a copies to your keychain_
+Set your PIV codes & key, _Saving copies to your keychain_

 * [ ] PIN
 * [ ] PUK